 A native of Redding, Connecticut, Diane Daniels Manning moved to Nahant, Massachusetts, a small island outside of Boston, to pursue an academic career.
 Climbing the tenure ladder, she moved to New Orleans to chair Tulane’s Department of Education.
 There she inhaled the background of New Orleans and got the inspiration for the novel STAINED GLASS.
 She also became certified as a child and adult psychoanalyst by the American Psychoanalytic Association.
 When she had an opportunity to co-found a therapeutic school in Houston, she took it.
-Her day job now is helping children who need a special school and a talking doctor.

 “A charming novel about a troubled young dog owner that will appeal to readers of all ages.” – Kirkus Reviews (Click Here)

 “This is one of the most heartfelt, feel good books I have read in a long time … an easy five star rating.” – Midwest Book Review (Click Here)

 LIFE IMITATING ART!
 (Or Is That the Other Way Around?)
 Click Here to View Galleries of Photos That Could Have Been Lifted From My Novel, ALMOST PERFECT!